History of Eclipse Aviation: Timeline

-In April 2015, Eclipse Aerospace merged with Kestrel Aircraft to form One Aviation, which subsequently went bankrupt in 2021 after delivering a total of 33 Eclipse 550s from 2014–2017.
-AML Global Eclipse now maintains support for all Eclipse aircraft.
+In April 2015, Eclipse Aerospace merged with Kestrel Aircraft to form One Aviation, which subsequently went bankrupt in February 2021 after delivering a total of 33 Eclipse 550s from 2014–2017.
+One Aviation had announced plans in 2017 to develop a successor aircraft to the 550 called the Eclipse 700, though it was canceled upon the company's 2021 bankruptcy.
+AML Global Eclipse now maintains support for all Eclipse aircraft under the company name Eclipse Aerospace, Inc. In 2023, it restarted 550 production and delivered two examples that year.

 Conclusions

 In analyzing the long-term results of the Eclipse Aviation development, Richard Aboulafia, Vice President, Analysis, Teal Group, stated:

 J. Mac McClellan, Editor in Chief of Flying Magazine concluded about the Eclipse case:

 Russ Niles, Editor-in-Chief of AVweb offered this analysis:

 Writing in September 2009 after the bankruptcy sale of the company's assets, Paul Bertorelli, AVweb Editorial Director said: